-Disciplinary Action - Abuse of computer/network privileges, equipment, and accounts is subject to disciplinary action; due process is followed.
+Disciplinary Action - Abuse of computer/network privileges, equipment, software, and accounts is subject to disciplinary action; due process is followed.
 System administrators are authorized to take any actions deemed necessary to preserve the integrity of the system, including immediate temporary suspension of access in response to evidence of violation, pending the outcome of an investigation.
-Violation may result in disciplinary action ranging from a verbal warning to loss of account and access privileges and disenrollment.
+Violation may result in disciplinary action ranging from a verbal warning, to loss of account and access privileges, and disenrollment.

 Disciplinary action by the College does not preclude law enforcement by federal, state, and local authorities.
+Infractions that may be violations of law will be reported by College officials to the appropriate authorities.

-Further Information - This text outlines Cambridge College's policy regarding use of its computers, electronic mail and network systems.
-The complete policy statement is posted in all computer classrooms and labs.
-It is also available from the Information Technology Office and on the Cambridge College web site.
+Unabridged policy statements are posted in all computer classrooms and labs.
+They are also available from the Information Technology Office and the Cambridge College web site.